Brazil’s 2 top-tier black coaches target racism in soccer

 RIO DE JANEIRO (AP) — The only two black coaches in Brazil’s top tier of 20 teams joined forces Saturday night to protest racism in soccer.

-Marcao’s Fluminense beat Roger Moreira’s Bahia 2-0 at the Maracana stadium, with goals by Nene and Daniel, but the result took second place to the identical jerseys worn by the coaches throughout the game in support of an anti-racism campaign.
+Marcao’s Fluminense beat Roger Machado’s Bahia 2-0 at the Maracana stadium but the result took second place to the identical jerseys worn by the coaches throughout the game in support of an anti-racism campaign.

 The Observatorio da Discriminacao Racial no Futebol — a non-profit group based in Porto Alegre, southern Brazil — has monitored cases of racism and promoted educational initiatives in Brazilian soccer and beyond since 2014.